ansible-learnfest/ansible-learnfest-guide/content/60-use-ee/_index.md

 * Check the **Credential** Automation Hub Container Registry points to the PAH

-* Go to `Execution Environments`

-* Configure the new EE
+* Go to `Execution Environments` and configure the new EE

   * **Name**: ee-ansible-demo

-  * **Image**: pah.<LABID>.<SUBDOMAIN>.opentlc.com/ee-ansible-demo:latest
+  * **Image**: hub-student.LABID.example.opentlc.com/ee-ansible-ssa/latest

   * **Credential**: Automation Hub Container Registry

-* Create registry credentials in controller
+* Create registry credentials in controller.

+  * Don't forget to untick `Verify SSL`

 * Create the EE in controller

-* Create a job template using the EE
+* Create a job template using the newly created EE

-* Test a playbook with the collection you added to the EE, e.g. perform an action in Azure
+* Test a playbook with the collection you added to the EE, e.g. deploy a new container

-* There is an example playbook available in the [playbook-infra](https://github.com/ansible-learnfest/playbooks-infra) project
+* There is an example playbook available in the [deploy-container.yml](https://github.com/ansible-learnfest/ee-flow) project

 ### Create Project